-As in the non-diabetic population, epidemiological studies have shown that increased LDL and non-HDL cholesterol levels and decreased HDL cholesterol levels are associated with an increased risk of cardiovascular disease in patients with diabetes [2, 4, 67, 68].
-In patients with diabetes, elevations in serum triglyceride levels also are associated with an increased risk of cardiovascular disease [4, 68, 69].
-With regards to triglycerides, it is not clear whether they are an independent risk factor for cardiovascular disease or whether the elevation in triglycerides is a marker for other abnormalities, such as decreased HDL cholesterol levels or increased non-HDL cholesterol levels [4, 68, 69].
+As in the non-diabetic population, epidemiological studies have shown that increased LDL cholesterol and non-HDL cholesterol levels and decreased HDL cholesterol levels are associated with an increased risk of cardiovascular disease in patients with diabetes [2, 4, 19, 20].
+While it is universally accepted that elevated levels of LDL cholesterol and non-HDL cholesterol cause atherosclerosis and cardiovascular disease the role of HDL cholesterol is uncertain.
+Genetic studies and studies of drugs that raise HDL cholesterol have not supported a causative role of low HDL cholesterol levels as a causative factor for atherosclerosis [21].
+Rather it is currently thought that HDL function is associated with atherosclerosis risk and that this does not precisely correlate with HDL cholesterol levels [21].
+In patients with diabetes, elevations in serum triglyceride levels also are associated with an increased risk of cardiovascular disease [4, 20, 22].
+With regard to triglycerides, it is not clear whether they are an independent risk factor for cardiovascular disease or whether the elevation in triglycerides is a marker for other abnormalities, such as decreased HDL cholesterol levels or increased non-HDL cholesterol levels [4, 20, 22].
+Recent Mendelian Randomization studies have provided strong support for the hypothesis that elevated triglyceride levels play a causal role in atherosclerosis [23].